Wide range of methods

 In Czech written papers you can also use

-ShinyItemAnalysis used in recent paper on restricted-range reliability accepted for publication in the Journal of the Royal Statistical Society Series A.
+ShinyItemAnalysis includes data and interactive demonstration study on restricted-range reliability published in Journal of the Royal Statistical Society Series A.

-ShinyItemAnalysis used in recent paper on DIF detection with the difNLR package, published in The R journal.
+ShinyItemAnalysis featured in recent paper on DIF detection with the difNLR package, published in The R journal.

-ShinyItemAnalysis used in recent study on propensity score matching and differential item change functioning analysis, published in Learning and Instruction journal.
+ShinyItemAnalysis includes data and interactive demonstration for recent study on propensity score matching and differential item change functioning analysis, published in Learning and Instruction journal.

 Workshop Introduction to Differential Item Functioning (DIF) analysis with R and ShinyItemAnalysis was held at AEA-Europe conference in Lisabon!